Turn your guitar into a MIDI instrument with our pick of the best MIDI guitar controller on the market.

 The 6 Best MIDI Guitar Controllers

-Here are my picks for the best guitar MIDI controllers on the market in 2020:
+Here are my picks for the best guitar MIDI controllers on the market:

 The Roland GK-3 is a hugely popular MIDI guitar controller that comes with several settings and features that make it one of the best overall options on the market.
 Scrolling through reviews of the best MIDI guitar controllers usually yields up the Roland GK-3 as one of the best models.